 But it has been scarred by a long and bitter civil war arising out of ethnic tensions between the majority Sinhalese and the Tamil minority in the northeast.

 After more than 25 years of violence the conflict ended in May 2009, when government forces seized the last area controlled by Tamil Tiger rebels.
 But recriminations over abuses by both sides continue.

 The island fell under Portuguese and Dutch influence after the 16th century.
 It gained independence in 1948, after nearly 150 years of British rule.

 Interested?
 Call us on 030 30 40 10 17 or email firstname.lastname@example.org

-In Sri Lanka’s rural Central Province, a high percentage of families live in extreme poverty.
-Due to the low-income status of these families and their rural location, they have a tendency to be overlooked by government services and organisations.
-As a result, poor hygiene and sanitation are prevalent.
-Without toilets, the practice of open defecation is common, which increases the spread of disease.
-These practices have made the Central Province community particularly vulnerable, especially children.
+Due to the low-income status of these families and the tendency to be unnoticed by organisations due to their location, hygiene and sanitation is poor.
+Without toilets, the practice of open defecation (going to the toilet in the open) becomes more likely, which increases the spread of disease.
+These practices have made the Central Province community particularly vulnerable, especially the children.

 1712 - Clean Water for 30 Families